mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 - Having to keep up with the fast evolving landscape of libraries, frameworks and best practices.
 - Lots of glue code is required to get backend data to the browser and hooked up to data displaying components.
 - As backends evolve, the internal applications need to evolve with them with minimal amount of maintenance required.
-- Lesser focus on quality assurance, usually lead to higher chances of failure.
+- Lesser focus on quality assurance usually leads to higher chances of failure.

-## TLDR
+## TL;DR

 - Integrates well with your existing code.
 You can reuse your database models, client libraries, secrets, bespoke components
 - Integrates well with your development lifecycle.
 Your project lives on your own file system.
 You can use your own IDE, version control system, deployment target, CLI tools
-- Comes with a Drag and drop builder to simplify UI building
+- Comes with a drag-and-drop builder to simplify UI building
-- Sets Healthy UI constraints that prevent common pitfalls and anti-patterns
+- Sets healthy UI constraints that prevent common pitfalls and anti-patterns
 - Lets you maintain a single source of truth for all business logic
 - Less boilerplate so you can focus on the important parts of the app